openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Create a Code Response Problem
 ********************************

-You create a code response problem in edX Studio adding a common blank problem, then editing the XML problem definition in the :ref:`Advanced Editor`.
+You create a code response problem in edX Studio by adding a common blank problem, then editing the XML problem definition in the :ref:`Advanced Editor`.

 See :ref:`Working with Problem Components` for more information.